iamtango/Nodejs-Learning/README.md

 **new ArrayBuffer(LENGTH)** it is use to create memory buffers

 - to chnage the vlaue of the buffer we need to use the `new DataView()` and store it in the variable there we have access to get and set the value into the buffer

+- Typed Arrays is also used to store data in the ArrayBuffer